-

 The PDPA governs any processing of personal data, whether in the development or deployment of AI, although it does not have specific obligations addressing AI.

 In relation to personal data, the PDPC has published its Advisory guidelines on Use of Personal Data in AI Recommendation and Decision Systems (“AI Guidelines”) on 1 March 2024.
-The AI Guidelines provide guidance on how the PDPA applies when organisations use personal data to develop and train AI systems and set out best practices for how service providers (e.g. systems integrators) may support organisations implementing bespoke or fully customisable AI systems.
+The AI Guidelines provide guidance on how the PDPA applies when organisations use personal data to develop and train AI systems, the information that PDPC expects to be notified to consumers, and also set out best practices for service providers (e.g. systems integrators) who support organisations implementing bespoke or fully customisable AI systems.

 -